 Why does New Zealand have Natural Hot Springs?

 Located on the Pacific Ring of Fire, there is a great deal of tectonic activity throughout the country.
-Some cities are geothermally very active – like Rotorua, where the crust of the earth is significantly thinner than in other parts of the world.
+Some places, and even the big cities are geothermally very active – like Rotorua, where the crust of the earth is significantly thinner than in other parts of the world.

 Right across the country though, it is possible to find natural hot springs – including plenty of spots in the South Island.